computergnome99/computergnome99/README.md

 <br />

 > A dog barks when his master is attacked.
-I would be a coward if I saw that God's truth is attacked and yet would remain silent
+I would be a coward if I saw that God's truth is attacked and yet would remain silent.
+For if I am silent when God's truth is assailed, I shall be denying Him whom I profess to serve.
+As a faithful watchman, I must bark when I see the wolf coming to attack the flock.
 >
 > — John Calvin, The Institutes of the Christian Religion